 Onshore wind is one of the cheapest sources of renewable power, but it’s also contentious.
 So, there will be no wholesale changes to current planning regulations.
 The government will be consulting on developing partnerships with a limited number of supportive communities who wish to host new onshore wind infrastructure in return for guaranteed lower energy bills.

-There were no increased targets for solar, but some announcements on cutting planning red tape.
 For ground-mounted solar, the government will consult on amending planning rules to strengthen policy in favour of development on non-protected land.

 For rooftop solar, it plans to “radically simplify planning processes” with a consultation on relevant permitted development rights and will consider the best way to make use of public sector rooftops.